top of page

 Chronic illness and disability affect our lives as much as our bodies, and it's time more people knew about it.

 I understand how overwhelming and isolating life with chronic illness and/or disability can be.
-Particularly if it's new to you.

 But there's joy as well, and it's important that is also reflected in the messaging, products and services we're surrounded by.